cedx/grinder-php-minify/doc/usage.md

 ```

 ### bool **silent** = `false`
-By default, the `compress()` function print to the standard output the paths of the minified scripts.
+By default, the `compress()` function prints to the standard output the paths of the minified scripts.
 You can disable this output by setting the `silent` option to `true`.

 ```dart
 import 'package:grinder/grinder.dart';